MicrosoftDocs/azure-reference-other/studio-module-reference/convert-to-arff.md

 ## Module overview

-This article describes how to use the [Convert to ARFF](convert-to-arff.md) module in Azure Machine Learning Studio, to convert datasets and results in Azure Machine Learning to the attribute-relation file format used by the Weka toolset.
+This article describes how to use the [Convert to ARFF](convert-to-arff.md) module in Azure Machine Learning Studio (classic), to convert datasets and results in Azure Machine Learning to the attribute-relation file format used by the Weka toolset.
 This format is known as ARFF.

 The ARFF data specification for Weka supports multiple machine learning tasks, including data preprocessing, classification, and feature selection.
 In this format, data is organized by entites and their attributes, and is contained in a single text file.
 You can find details of the Weka file format in the [Technical Notes](#bkmk_Notes) section.